 In Anishinaabe Pictograph Sites of the The Canadian Shield I provided an introduction to this series of posts.
-What you are looking at here is one of the posts dealing with the Canadian province or U.S. area where the pictographs are found.
-This is definitely a work in progress and I hope that more research and the help of interested readers fellow canoe trippers will lead to the addition of more sites.
+What you are looking at here is one of the posts dealing with a Canadian province or U.S. area where the indigenous rock paintings are found.
+This is definitely a work in progress and I hope that more research and the help of interested readers and fellow canoe trippers will lead to the addition of more sites.

-All blue text leads to a map, more info and/or pix with a click.
+All blue text leads to a map, more info and/or pix.